-subject of computation, an important step to embracing the "thick authenticity" [207] of ongoing curricular change in STEM.
+For transparency, we often coded excerpts or utterances for CT dispositions, even when the excerpt was nothing about computation.
+This is because CT dispositions are more general than the subject of computation.
 For example, one can exhibit a tolerance for ambiguity in a variety of situations, and this builds into CT dispositions regardless of whether those situations involved computation.
 We still focused much of the data generation on computation-related interview prompts and computational tasks in class, but everything that students said and did mattered to us in cataloguing their CT dispositions.

 For each data source, we examined utterances one at a time, or as a small set of utterances if a student stayed on the same topic.
 Each time, we checked to see if any of the inclinations, sensitivities, or abilities would describe what the student was saying or doing.
-To show this process, we include two examples of how we coded high and developing tolerance for ambiguity.
-As an example of coding for high tolerance for ambiguity, Otto spoke out loud during class about what he knew and did not know about the task at hand: "I know, its velocity, is gonna have to stay the same.
+To show this process, we include two examples of high and developing tolerance for ambiguity and how we coded them.
+As an example of the high tolerance for ambiguity code, Otto spoke out loud during class about what he knew and didn't know about the task at hand: "I know, its velocity, is gonna have to stay the same.
 But I don't know how to change that into like, an x and y, like separate components."
 He noted the velocity was constant but contrasted that with his uncertainty about how to split it into components.
 This recognition of what he knew and what he lacked lined up with a key sensitivity for tolerating ambiguity: alertness to opportunities to clarify what is known and unknown.
-The key sensitivity described what Otto said, so we coded his statement for a high tolerance for ambiguity.
-In contrast, we also show an example of coding for developing tolerance for ambiguity in Blaine's data.
+The key sensitivity described what Otto said, so we coded this for a high tolerance for ambiguity, or more specifically, a high sensitivity for alertness to opportunities to clarify what is known and unknown.
+In contrast, Blaine provides an example of the developing tolerance for an example of the developin ambiguity code.
 Blaine described how he tried to get an answer that mimicked the teacher's in the interview setting: "I just do stuff until I can get an answer similar to his."
 He revealed a tendency to try and put together a solution that appears correct by the standards of the teacher's solution.
 In saying this, Blaine indicated an adherence to one type of solution, which opposes a key ability for tolerating ambiguity: acknowledging multiple possible solutions or explanations.
-The contrast between this aspect of tolerating ambiguity and what Blaine said caused us to code his statement for a developing tolerance for ambiguity.
+The key ability opposed what Blaine said, so we coded this for a developing tolerance for ambiguity, or more specifically, a developing ability for acknowledging multiple possible solutions or explanations.

 Though the examples above show single instances of an inclination, sensitivity, ability, or respective opposite, there were also utterances or excerpts to which we assigned multiple codes.

-Every coding choice depended on how we interpreted what a student said or did.
+Every coding choice depended on how we interpreted what a student said.
 Depending on how students described their experiences or feelings, we sometimes even coded a high aspect of a disposition right after a developing aspect of a disposition (a few times, the same disposition!), with both codes captured in the same excerpt of student talk or behavior.
-This mix of codes is represented in our results section.
+This mix of codes is represented in our results section, and we show the accumulated tallies in Tables 7.5-7.8.